aacanakin/glim/README.rst

 `Changelog <https://github.com/aacanakin/glim/blob/master/CHANGELOG.md>`__

 glim is a modern web framework on top of `Werkzeug <http://werkzeug.pocoo.org/>`__, `SQLAlchemy <http://www.sqlalchemy.org/>`__ and `Jinja2 <http://jinja.pocoo.org/docs/dev/>`__ inspired from `play <https://www.playframework.com/>`__ & `laravel <http://laravel.com/>`__.
-The aim is to build a lightweight architecture for web app development.
+TThe aim is to build a lightweight architecture for web app development.
 The development philosophy here is to make the core small as possible but still not featureless.
-It has an extension system that can boot objects with configuration.(See `gredis <https://github.com/aacanakin/gredis>`__ - a redis extension for glim)
+It has a conventional extension system that can boot objects with configuration.
+It also has a handful set of extensions for view rendering, templating and performing database operations.
+You can check `glim_extensions <http://github.com/aacanakin/glim-extensions/>`__ for much more information.

 Features
 --------

+- Convention over configuration
 - A powerful routing system which has grouping & filtering
--  A model layer with use of SQLAlchemy's ``declarative_base()``
 - A controller layer for request handling, service calling, etc.
--  A service layer to seperate database layer logic from models
+- A set of handful extensions that includes SQLAlchemy, Jinja2, redis, etc. integrations
--  An object oriented command line layer with use of ``argparse``
+- An object oriented command line layer
 - An extension system that developers can integrate to the framework

 Quick Start
 -----------